Maryland Money Transmitter Bond: A Comprehensive Guide

 Surety companies will run a credit check on the owner’s of the money transmission company to determine eligibility and pricing for the Maryland Money Transmitter bond.
 Owners with excellent credit and work experience can expect to receive the best rates.
 Owners with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the owner’s credit.

 How Much Does the Maryland Money Transmitter Bond Cost?

-The Maryland Money Transmitter surety bond can cost anywhere between $2,250 to $11,250 per year.
+The Maryland Money Transmitter surety bond can cost anywhere between $2,250 to $11,250 per year or $225 to $1,125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 $150,000 Money Transmitter Bond Cost